CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

 So we see that this dataset covers 2010 through 2015 sightings -- six complete years but is strangely tied to beginning and end of the year.
 Upon closer investigation, we have dates in 2016.

 But notice that `created_date` is a **string**!
 Postgres supports some fancy operations on `date` types, so we should probably convert to the `timestamp` format.
-CartoDB has an easy type converter built-in, but if you want to be careful over how it's converted, you may want to use a PostgreSQL function like [`to_timestamp`](http://www.postgresql.org/docs/9.3/static/functions-formatting.html) like this:
+CARTO has an easy type converter built-in, but if you want to be careful over how it's converted, you may want to use a PostgreSQL function like [`to_timestamp`](http://www.postgresql.org/docs/9.5/static/functions-formatting.html) like this:

 {% highlight sql %}
 -- Create a new column of type timestamp